Christine E. Lynn Rehabilitation Center

 Jackson's rehabilitation services are already considered among the best in the nation – this new facility will measure up to the quality of care that has long been provided at Jackson.
 It will also unite the clinical and research work done with the University of Miami, as well as the powerful development and community support of The Miami Project to Cure Paralysis.

 With a total cost of nearly $174 million, construction on the rehabilitation hospital is scheduled to begin in summer of 2017, with an anticipated opening of the facility in early 2020.
-As part of Jackson’s innovative Mentor/Protégé Development Program, Turner Construction Company is leading the project, working with its protégé company, Foster Construction of South Florida, Inc., a small business construction company based in Miami-Dade County.
+Turner Construction Company is leading the project.

 The facility will be modeled after some of the nation’s leading rehabilitation centers and will encompass comprehensive inpatient and outpatient rehabilitation services.
 The 100-bed, private-room facility will offer an exemplary inpatient experience for those dealing with some of the most challenging injuries.
 The Christine E. Lynn Rehabilitation Center will also allow proximity to the necessary rehabilitation that accompanies the multiple clinical trials for those dealing with life-altering spinal cord and brain injuries currently led by Miami Project researchers at the medical center.